riccydev/CYEN/doc/README.md

-Litecoin Core
+Cyberyen Core
 =============

 Setup
 ---------------------
-Litecoin Core is the original Litecoin client and it builds the backbone of the network.
-It downloads and, by default, stores the entire history of Litecoin transactions, which requires approximately 22 gigabytes of disk space.
+Cyberyen Core is the original Cyberyen client and it builds the backbone of the network.
+It downloads and, by default, stores the entire history of Cyberyen transactions, which requires approximately 22 gigabytes of disk space.
 Depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

-To download Litecoin Core, visit [litecoin.org](https://litecoin.org/).
+To download Cyberyen Core, visit [litecoin.org](https://litecoin.org/).

 Running
 ---------------------
-The following are some helpful notes on how to run Litecoin Core on your native platform.
+The following are some helpful notes on how to run Cyberyen Core on your native platform.

 ### Unix